jace1427/jace1427/README.md

 ## About Me

 Hello!
 I am a Software Engineer based out of Seattle, WA.
-I studied at the University of Oregon, and have just completed a 2 yr lap as a SWE at Microsoft.
+I studied at the University of Oregon, and worked at Microsoft, in the Azure App Services orginization.
+I took some time off to realign and now I'm looking for new roles!
+I have experience in AI, webdev, infra, and embedded.
+Right now I'm mostly looking for embedded roles, but I'm open to anything!

+### Contact
+Feel free to reach out to me at my [email](mailto:justintspidell@gmail.com) or connect with me on [Linkedin](https://www.linkedin.com/in/justinspidell1427/).

-## Some highlights
+## Highlights

-### nixos-config
+### QMC5883L
-- My personal NixOS configuration files
+- A library written in C using the pico-sdk to interface with the `QMC5883L` magnetic compass.

 ### P2P
 - A completely encrypted, locally stored Peer-to-Peer web-based messaging system.